 Saito's work was henceforth displayed in important exhibitions and purchased for renowned collections.
 Saito was also often sought after as an illustrator for newspapers or as a commercial graphic designer.
 This new recognition and increased demand for his work brought Saito wealth and enabled him and his family to purchase their own home in 1970 in Kamakura on the outskirts of Tokyo, and another in 1987 in his homeland Fukushima.

-Style and Technique The works of Kiyoshi Saito were influenced by the cultural legacies of northern Japan and also sometimes by its scarce landscape.
+The works of Kiyoshi Saito were influenced by the cultural legacies of northern Japan and also sometimes by its scarce landscape.
 A certain folksy-archaic roughness and a simultaneous expressionist abstraction give them a distinctive sense of contemporary printing.
 Saito also stayed true to the traditional Japanese techniques.
 He connected them, however, to modern two dimensional geometric principles.

 Saito's work captures people with its compositional clarity and artistic simplicity.
 The bold abstraction and spontaneous design give his work a special quality.
 And it makes an extremely fresh and lively impression on those who are accustomed to showing a stamp/seal and a signature with the images - usually small tabloids.
 Motifs include everything from landscapes, portraits, and still lifes to animals and plants of all sorts.